coldshrine/study-notes/books/effective-java.md

 To enable safe concurrent use, a class must clearly document what level of thread safety it supports:

 * **Immutable.** No extra synchronisation is necessary.
+* **Unconditionally thread-safe.** Instances are mutable, but clients don't need to worry about synchronisation.